 A lien is a legal claim that a lender or other party makes against an asset because the owner owes money to the creditor.
 Liens may negatively impact your credit score or make it more difficult to sell your property when the lien is involuntary.

 Involuntary liens occur without the consent of the person who owes money.
 There are a few situations where involuntary liens can be placed against your assets.
-Common examples of an involuntary lien include judgment liens, tax liens, mechanic’s liens and HOA liens.
+Common examples of involuntary lien include judgment liens, tax liens, mechanic’s liens and HOA liens.

 Judgment liens result from a lawsuit in which a creditor sues a borrower and wins in court.
 Unlike property liens, judgment liens do not require the property owner’s consent.
 Courts can allow them without formal notice to the property owner.